joshuamokut/summa-cum-laude/README.md

 # summa-cum-laude
 Java project at university, third year first semester... calculates travel time between two locations within Kazan

-this is a simple boring java project, It just take 2 addresses fromt the user and geocodes them using yandex geocoding API, extracts their geographical coordinates, then sends this geographical cordinates to google maps distance matrix API and gets the estimated time of travel and distance betwwen the two addresses.
-I know, its useless... but the teacher wanted a project and hitler wanted to rule the world but look what happened when he got to ambitious!
-I think I'm high on energy drinks , I'll go get some sleep now.
+this is a simple and rather boring java project.
+It take 2 addresses from the user and geocodes them using yandex geocoding API, extracts their geographical coordinates.
+Then requests the estimated time of travel and distance between the two addresses using google distance matrix API.

+The purpose of this project was to get used to using API on java.